Bike Accident Brain Injury: What You Need To Know

 A bike accident brain injury is caused when a bicyclist suffers a violent blow or jolt to the head.
 This injury may cause an injured bicyclist to suffer: (1) loss of consciousness; (2) amnesia; (3) brain bleeds; (4) torn tissues; (5) bruising; and (6) abnormal brain functioning.

-Is a mild injury less serious?
+Is a mild closed head injury less serious?

 A bike accident brain injury is a serious injury to the brain that can affect a bicyclist’s cognitive, physical and psychological functioning for the rest of his or her life.
 Calling this type of injury “mild” is just a medical classification.
 It does not mean a bicyclist’s disabilities and impairments are mild.